 Now you’re putting me on my soapbox.
 I believe 100% that having professional events in a city helps cultivate and grow junior and community tennis.
-Charleston is one of the healthiest tennis communities in the country, and I relate that to the success of the Volvo Car Open.
+Charleston is one of the healthiest tennis communities in the country, and I relate that to the success of the Charleston Open.

 We’ve been in Charleston for a long time; we aren’t a team that comes in for three months and goes home.
 We all live here and run a very successful program that operates year-round.

 I believe 100% that having professional events in a city helps cultivate and grow junior and community tennis.
-Charleston is one of the healthiest tennis communities in the country, and I relate that to the success of the Volvo Car Open.
+Charleston is one of the healthiest tennis communities in the country, and I relate that to the success of the Charleston Open.– Bob Moran, Tournament Director

 We’re in the middle of tennis every day as an events team and tennis organization.
 We also have a new owner who is fully committed and wants us to be best in class.

 When it comes to youth tennis, seeing is believing.
 If kids see Serena or Madison Keys play at our tournament, they aspire to be them one day.
 We remind the players this all the time when they’re on site.

 7. What are some of your favorite memories of the tournament since you’ve been involved over the last 20 years?

 We’ve had so many good memories over the years.
 One of our biggest events I can remember was a Friday afternoon quarterfinal matchup in 2008 between Serena and Maria Sharapova.
 They were both in peak form and it was a fantastic match.
 Serena ended up winning in three sets.

 Another year we had a weather issue and both Serena AND Venus ended up playing twice on Centre Court on the same day.
 Could you imagine being a fan that day?
 What a treat.
 From our perspective, imagine how we felt going up to Serena and Venus to let them know they’d be playing twice in the same day.